ibrahimdmrsy/SQL/README.md

  PostgreSQL Basics:
 - Basic SQLs queries (SELECT, WHERE, GROUP BY, etc.)
 - Creating a database and re-alteriation
-- Forming of Union all, Joins and subqueries etc.
+- Forming of Union all, joins and subqueries etc.
 - Studies of Advanced SQL queries (Windows functions, CTEs, etc.)

  BigQuery fundamental Basics: